Access Hotline will provide resources for describing & improving access in venues, with sample language, translations, & more.

 - Village Vanguard: "Are you ... accessible?
 No, the 15 steps down to the club are not wheelchair accessible."

-A few for now, will keep adding; feel free to submit your own through the Volunteer form.
+Feel free to submit more through the Volunteer form.

 - 10 Principles of Disability Justice, from Sins Invalid.